Economy of the Haudenosaunee: Division of labor: fields and forest

-The division of labor in Iroquois society reflected a dualistic cultural framework, symbolized by the twin gods Hahgwehdiyu (Young Tree, East) and Hahgwehdaetgah (Flint, West), representing complementary roles.
+The division of labor in Haudenosaunee society reflected a dualistic cultural framework, symbolized by the twin gods Hahgwehdiyu (Young Tree, East) and Hahgwehdaetgah (Flint, West), representing complementary roles.
 Labor was distinctly divided by gender, with women managing agricultural tasks and men handling forest-related activities such as clearing and woodworking.
 Men primarily engaged in hunting, fishing, trade, and warfare, while women were responsible for farming, foraging, and household duties.
 Handicraft tasks were also gender-specific: men constructed buildings and produced most equipment, including agricultural tools used by women, whereas women crafted smaller trapping gear, pottery, household utensils, furniture, textiles, and clothing.
-This gender-based specialization formed the core of Iroquois labor organization.
+This gender-based specialization formed the core of Haudenosaunee labor organization.
 At the time of European contact, women contributed approximately 65% of goods produced, with men accounting for 35%.
 The diversified food production system, spanning most of the year, minimized risks of shortages and famine, earning admiration from early European settlers for its efficiency.

-The labor structure aligned with the Iroquois system of communal land ownership.
+The labor structure aligned with the Haudenosaunee system of communal land ownership.
 Women organized into large groups to assist one another in field tasks, moving collectively from plot to plot.
 During communal sowing, a designated "field mistress" allocated seeds to each participant.
 Each group selected an elderly, active woman as a work leader for the year, whose directives were followed.
 Women also collaborated in other tasks, such as cutting wood, with the leader overseeing its collective transport to the village.
-According to Mary Jemison, a European woman assimilated into Iroquois society, this collective approach prevented jealousy by ensuring equitable effort among participants.
+According to Mary Jemison, a European woman assimilated into Haudenosaunee society, this collective approach prevented jealousy by ensuring equitable effort among participants.

-Powhatans fishing in a manner similar to the Iroquois, after an engraving by John White published by Theodor de Bry in his Grands Voyages (1590).
+Powhatans fishing in a manner similar to the Haudenosaunee, after an engraving by John White published by Theodor de Bry in his Grands Voyages (1590).

-Sketch of a deer hunt among the Hurons, by Samuel de Champlain.
-The Hurons make noise and drive the animals along a V-shaped barrier to the apex where they are captured and killed.

 Men employed cooperative strategies in warfare, hunting, and fishing.
 Hunting expeditions often utilized collective techniques, such as constructing a large V-shaped brush barrier in the forest.
 Beaters set fire to the open end, driving game toward an apex where village hunters waited, sometimes killing up to 100 deer in a single drive.
 Fishing expeditions involved large groups deploying canoes, nets, and weirs to capture substantial quantities of fish, occasionally up to 1,000 in half a day.
 Catches from hunting or fishing were treated as communal property, either pooled and redistributed by the expedition leader or brought to the village for consumption, primarily among men, during feasts.
 While individual hunting and fishing occurred, group efforts generally yielded greater success.